ZcashFoundation/zcash-pegzone/README.md

 SZEC can be converted to DZEC by delegating it with a validator, and DZEC can be converted to SZEC by removing it from delegation.
-SZEC and DZEC are not exchanged at a 1:1 rate, but at a blockheight-dependent rate `D(h) <= 1` which measures the measures the cumulative depreciation of SZEC relative to DZEC from genesis to blockheight `h` and decreases monotonically in `h`.
+SZEC and DZEC are not exchanged at a 1:1 rate, but at a blockheight-dependent rate `D(h) <= 1` which measures the cumulative depreciation of SZEC relative to DZEC from genesis to blockheight `h` and decreases monotonically in `h`.

 Delegating 1 SZEC at height `h_1` results in `D(h_1)` DZEC bonded to a